 2. Pack her paperwork.

-You should bring your cat’s vaccination certificates along with you, just like you would for a dog or a goanna.
+You should bring your cat’s vaccination certificates along with you, just like you would for a dog.
 Have some spare ID tags on you at all times in case she loses her collar, or you need to show proof of ownership.
 Many hotels will require proof of vaccinations before you can take your pet to your hotel room or rental property.
-These will need to be shown at many border crossings if you’re heading interstate as well.

 3. Bring something that smells like home.

-When you preparing to go traveling with a cat, throw in some of her favorite toys, a familiar set of bedding, her own portable food bowls, and her own litter pan.
+When you preparing to go travelling with a cat, throw in some of her favourite toys, a familiar set of bedding, her own portable food bowls, and her own litter pan.

 You might think these things smell like the drudgery of home, but to your cat, it’s imbued with the comforts of the life she knows and loves.
 Pack them and travelling with a cat will feel more like a holiday for everyone.